thoniorf/TinyTanks/README.md

 # Tiny Tanks

 ## Game summary
-The player controls strange creatures that look and shoot likes tanks.
+The player controls strange creatures in bizarre world.
+Fights against your friends old-style, in local.
+Be the last standing in free for all matches.
+Wonder about the world and these creatures.

 ## Outline

 ## USP
-* Top-down 3D shooter with strange creatures as tank
+* Top-down 3D shooter with strange creatures
 * Local multiplayer
+* Marvelous aesthetics
+* Peaciful environment but ferocious battles